 Management of key income thresholds

-While there are various tax credits and means-tested government programs that may be reduced or depleted, based upon the T1’s calculation of net income for tax purposes on line 23600 or net income before adjustments on line 23400, we’ll focus on two pertinent items for retirees.
+There are various tax credits and income-tested government programs that may be reduced or eliminated when a taxpayer’s net income (line 23600) or net income before adjustments (line 23400) exceeds a certain amount.
+We’ll focus on two pertinent items for retirees.

-Because the age amount has a lower threshold, in some cases it may not be possible to retain the age amount tax credit, however optimization tactics should always be employed for spouses (or common law partners) together, rather than separately.
-In the hypothetical case scenario below, we have quantified the potential costs of these claw backs along with the cost of mismanaging tax brackets for the taxpayer.
+Because the age amount tax credit has a lower net income threshold, in some cases it may not be possible to retain it.
+However, optimization tactics should always be used when you have a spouse (or a common law partner).
+In the case study below, we have quantified the potential costs of these claw backs along with the cost of mismanaging tax brackets for the taxpayer.

 Tax bracket management

-Another critical underlying reason to monitor income in retirement is to allow for effective management of income relative to the various Federal and Provincial tax brackets.
-After all, net income, as referred to above, more often than not equates to the taxable income figure on line 26000 of an individual’s T1 from which income tax is calculated.
+Another reason to monitor income in retirement is to effectively manage your income relative to the various Federal and Provincial tax brackets.
+After all, your net income, referred to above, often equates to the taxable income figure on line 26000 on an individual’s T1, being the number on which income tax is calculated.

 By managing net income, and in turn taxable income, a taxpayer can ensure that they stay within their target tax bracket, while not being subjected to needless taxation.
-Unnecessarily pushing taxable income beyond the top of an individual’s target tax bracket can result in thousands of dollars of additional taxes payable each year.
-In retirement, this can be particularly unfortunate given the prevalence of longevity risk.
-Simply put, retirees do not want to outlive their investments.
+Unnecessarily pushing taxable income beyond your target tax bracket can result in thousands of dollars of additional taxes payable each year.
+In retirement, this can be particularly costly given the fact that Canadians are living longer, thereby increasing the prevalence of longevity risk.
+Simply put, retirees don’t want to outlive their money.

-Assume an Ontario taxpayer has a variety of potential sources of income/cash flow, but does not efficiently manage their tax brackets during retirement for 2021.
-This results in taxable income of $83,000 for the year.
+Assume an Ontario taxpayer has a variety of potential sources of income/cash flow but doesn’t efficiently manage their tax brackets during retirement for 2025.
+This results in taxable income of $93,000 for the year.
 For the purposes of the exercise, we’ll assume the income is fully taxable (for example, interest income or RRIF withdrawals).
-By breaching the top of their target tax bracket, they will be subject to a tax rate of 31.48% on their taxable income above $79,505.
-This results in additional personal taxes owing of $1,100 for the year, not to mention a reduction in the age amount by $6,616 and a $473 claw back of the OAS pension benefit.
-In this case, it likely wasn’t realistic to retain the entire age amount, but if income was otherwise managed to remain within the identified target tax bracket, the available age amount would have increased by $524.
+By breaching the top of their target tax bracket, they will be subject to a tax rate of 31.48% on their taxable income above $93,132.
+This results in additional personal taxes owing, not to mention a reduction in the age amount tax credit and a $473 claw back of the OAS pension benefit.
+In this case, it likely wasn’t realistic to retain the entire age amount tax credit, but if income was otherwise managed to remain within the identified target tax bracket, the risk of claw back of OAS would be reduced.

 By managing brackets more efficiently, and strategically drawing on more tax favourable levers in retirement, the taxpayer could have avoided these results.